zazuko/SPEX/README.md

 ## Usage

+You can try a [live instance of SPEX](https://zazuko.github.io/endpoint-explorer/).

 SPEX is using SPARQL to see what data is available.
 As a minimal entry point, a SPARQL endpoint has to be provided.
 Once the SPARQL endpoint is configured, SPEX can introspect data.
 It can do that either on the